wp-cli/media-command/README.md

 	<file>...
 		Path to file or files to be imported.
 Supports the glob(3) capabilities of the current shell.
-		    If file is recognized as a URL (for example, with a scheme of http or ftp), the file will be downloaded to a temp file before being sideloaded.
+		    If the file is recognized as a URL (for example, with a scheme of http or ftp), the file will be downloaded to a temp file before being sideloaded.

 	[--post_id=<post_id>]